tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

     ![From the Azure portal search bar, search for log analytics and select the service.](images/searchloganalytics.png "Search for Log Analytics")

-3. On the Log Analytics workspaces blade, Select **+Add**.
+3. On the Log Analytics workspaces blade, select **+Add**.

     ![In the Log Analytics blade, select add to create a new workspace.](images/createlogworkspace.png "Add a Log Analytics workspace")

-4. On the Create Log Analytics workspace blade, fill in the following information and Select **Review + Create**.
+4. On the Create Log Analytics workspace blade, fill in the following information and select **Review + Create**.

     -    **Subscription:** Select the desired subscription for the Log Analytics workspace.